Everything You Need to Know about Microsoft’s Blockchain Manager Application

 Database Consumer: The database consumer pushes the data from the service bus to the SQL database.

-Storage consumer: The storage consumer pushes data from the service bus to Azure storage or any other storage which is present there.
+Storage consumer: The storage consumer pushes data from the service bus to Azure storage or any other storage that is present there.

 Monitoring: Microsoft Blockchain Manager Application provides application logging to the users using Azure Monitor and Application Insights.

-These insights are used to store all the information from the workbench and also includes warnings, errors, and information about the operations performed, which can be used by developers to debug the issues.
+The mechanism uses these insights to store all the information from the workbench and also include warnings, errors, and information about the operations performed, which developers can use to debug the issues.

 Conclusion:

-With the release of Microsoft Blockchain Manager Application, it is now easy for the developers to develop blockchain applications that will be hosted on the cloud and also manage consortium policies.
+With the release of the Microsoft Blockchain Manager Application, it is now easy for developers to develop blockchain applications that they can host on the cloud and also manage consortium policies.

 Recommended For You: